 Use the 'AEO Toelichting op de vragenlijst voor de AEO-zelfbeoordeling' (only available in Dutch) when completing the questionnaire.

 Send in your application together with the fully completed questionnaire and the signed management statement.
 Your application will be delayed if you only include 1 of the documents, or if they are not complete.

 You can only send 1 Appendix.
 Ensure you put the two documents in a zip file.

 Make a digital application for your AEO status

 You can apply for an AEO status via the online portal 'EU Customs Trader Portal'.
 You will need eHerkenning (eRecognition) to log in.
-For more information on eHerkenning, go to the page 'eHerkenning aanvragen' (only available in Dutch).
+For more information on eHerkenning, go to the page 'Log in with eRecognition'.

 Complete your application in full

 We will only handle your application if it has been completed in full and all appendices have been submitted.
 If your application is not complete, we will send you a request for submission of the lacking details within 30 days of receiving your application.

 - The application form must be signed by an authorised director.
 If a director is jointly authorised, all directors will need to sign, or a signed power of attorney must be submitted.